Dallas Diamonds: Jessica Springer

 Jessica Springer was the Diamond's starting running back and linebacker.
 In 2004, she was the WPFL Howington Award Winner which is awarded to the league MVP.
 She runs a 4.88 40-yd dash and holds powerlifting records in both the bench press and dead lift in her weight category.
 She retired briefly during 2007 and returned for the last half of the season.
 The Diamonds did not make it into the playoffs in 2007 and Springer returned in her best form for 2008.
 She led the league in TDs and averaged over 11 yards per carry.
 During the championship game, she was the heart and soul of the team.
 She had an interception and every TD the Diamonds scored on offense came on the ground in Springer's hands.
 She carried the ball 9 times in OT and scored up the middle from 11 yards out to secure the Diamonds 4th ring in 5 years.
 She has been recognized by Neal Rozendaal as one of the best players in women's football.

 Karen Seimears

 Karen Seimears was the Diamond's starting quarterback from 2003 to 2010.
 The Diamonds were 53–3 with Seimears under center.
 She was named a starter for the Pro Bowl for each year she played.
 She was recognized by Neal Rozenhaal as one of the top quarterbacks in the women's game.
 During the 2007 season, Seimears walked the sidelines as the offensive coach.
 She returned to the field for the 2008 season and led the Diamonds to their 4th title in 5 seasons.
-Seimears coached again in 2010 while pregnant with her first son, Colton.
+Seimears coached again in 2010 while pregnant with her first son.